-Repair Category 2 Notes The electrical system appears of considerable age with mixed era switchgear and fuseboards noted.
-No recent testing was noted.
+Repair Category 1 Notes The electrical system appears of a modern standard pattern.
+We note that electrical test certification can be made available.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
-It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IFT regulations.
+It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.